Step 9: Complete Post-Upgrade steps for upgrades to Cloudera Private Cloud Base

 • When you are upgrading CDP Runtime from earlier versions to 7.1.9 SP1 CHF1 version or later.

 If you do not execute the following statements on the Oozie Oracle database, then the Oozie service fails to run the jobs with a database persistence error.
-This update is optional for other database types such as MySQL, MariaDB, and PostgreSQL.
+This update is not mandatory, but highly recommended for other database types, such as MySQL, MariaDB, and PostgreSQL, due to the internal database schema validation.

 Examples: